Skip to content

 Short answers, pulled from the story.

-When was Amsterdam founded and how did the name originate?
+When was Amsterdam founded and how did it get its name?